-Drain flies, sewer gnats, filter flies, sink flies—whatever you call them, one thing is for sure: they are some of the peskiest household pests you’ll ever encounter.
+Drain flies, sewer gnats, filter flies, sink flies—whatever you call them, one thing is for sure: they are some of the most irritating household pests you’ll ever encounter.
 With a scientific name like Psychodidae, is it really any wonder they make you crazy?

-Once these insects infiltrate your kitchen, you will be willing to do nearly anything to get rid of them.
-The problem is that they aren’t always easy to eliminate and they multiply quickly.
+Once these insects infiltrate your kitchen or bathroom drain, you will be willing to do nearly anything to get rid of them.
+The problem is that they aren’t always easy to eliminate, and they multiply quickly.

 Household bleach is often recommended on the internet as a method to destroy the drain-hovering pests, but how effective is it?
-And can bleach damage your plumbing?
-If not bleach, what else kills drain flies?
+You may also wonder if bleach damages your plumbing.

 Let’s take a closer look at what a drain fly is, why they like to hang out in sink drains, and which remedies, including bleach, work best to safely eradicate drain flies from your home.

 If you’ve noticed teeny-tiny flying insects taking over the drains in your kitchen or bathroom, chances are you’re dealing with drain flies.
 They are typically about 1/8-inch long, black or brown, and have hairy bodies and one set of wings featuring a unique pattern of veins.
 If you happen to crush one, you will find their bodies leave behind a powder-like smudge.

 Unlike fruit flies that hang out around veggies and fruit, drain flies congregate in drains, septic tanks, and sewers, where they feed on grease, sewage, and other rotting organic materials.
 Although they are not harmful to humans, they are bothersome.
 Even worse, female drain flies can lay 30 to 100 eggs at one time, so things can spiral out of control quickly.

 Bleach will absolutely kill drain flies.
 However, using bleach comes with certain risks.
 It’s better to try other methods first and use bleach as a last resort.